Islamic veiling practices by country: Northern Cyprus

+A Turkish Cypriot children's folk dance group.
+Both boys and girls wear head coverings in accordance with Islamic dressing norms.

-Muslim Turkish-Cypriot women wore traditional Islamic headscarves.
+Historically, Turkish-Cypriot women wore traditional Islamic headscarves.
 When leaving their homes, Muslim Cypriot women would cover their faces by pulling a corner of the headscarf across their nose and mouth, a custom recorded as early as 1769.

 Their head dress [...] consists of a collection of various handkerchiefs of muslim, prettily shaped, so that they form a kind of casque of a palm's height, with a pendant behind to the end of which they attach another handkerchief folded in a triangle, and allowed to hang on their shoulders.
 When they go out of doors modesty requires that they should take a corner and pull it in front to cover the chin, mouth and nose.
 The greater part of the hair remains under the ornaments mentioned above, except on the forehead where it is divided into two locks, which are led along the temples to the ears, and the ends are allowed to hang loose behind over the shoulders.